International Law

 "Bush administration officials have spoken out against an agreement, reached at a 1994 U.N. conference in Cairo, that calls for controlling population growth by expanding access to health care and being more responsive to women's needs.
 U.S. officials argue that certain phrases in the agreement - including "reproductive health services" and "reproductive rights" - condone abortion as well as sex and condom use among teenagers."
 Source here.

-More than 150 nations, including the U.S.'s closest allies, have banned antipersonnel mines forever.
+More than 150 nations, but not the U.S., have banned antipersonnel mines forever.
 The U.S. should not be getting back into the business of producing and using these indiscriminate weapons," said Jody Williams, co-laureate of the 1997 Nobel Peace Prize with the International Campaign to Ban Landmines.

 Many civilized countries have abolished the death penalty.
 The US has not.